knazir/custom-tab-sorter-ext/README.md

 ### Core Functionality
 - 🎨 **Custom CSS Selectors** — Extract any value from any website using standard CSS selectors
 - 🔄 **Flexible Sorting** — Sort ascending or descending by text, numbers, prices, or dates
-- 🌐 **Multi-Window Support** — Sort tabs in current window or across all windows
 - 🎯 **Smart Filtering** — Use regex patterns to sort only specific tabs
-- 👁️ **Preview Mode** — See sorted results before applying changes
+- 👁️ **Preview Mode** — See sorted results before reordering tabs
-- 🌓 **Dark Mode** — Automatic theme detection with manual toggle
+- 🌓 **Dark Mode** — Matches your system style or toggle between modes

 ### Advanced Features
-- 📌 **Pinned Tab Protection** — Keep pinned tabs in place while sorting others
 - 🔍 **Test Tools** — Test your selectors and regex patterns before sorting
-- 📝 **Form Persistence** — Your settings are saved between sessions
 - ⚡ **Right-Click Context Menu** — Select an element on any page to use as sort key
-- 🚫 **Graceful Error Handling** — Tabs that timeout or error are handled smoothly

 ## 📖 Usage